oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

  - "WALLTIME" : the job has reached its walltime.
  - "SCHEDULER_REDUCE_NB_NODES_FOR_RESERVATION" : this means that there is not
-   enough nodes for the reservation and so the scheduler do the best and gives less nodes than the user wanted (this occures when nodes become Suspected or Absent).
+   enough nodes for the reservation and so the scheduler do the best and gives less nodes than the user wanted (this occurres when nodes become Suspected or Absent).
  - "BESTEFFORT_KILL" : the job is of the type *besteffort* and was killed because a normal job wanted the nodes.